Behavioral Experiments in Health Economics

-There is an important initial conceptual distinction between behavioral experiment in health and randomized controlled trials (RCTs).
-Many health practitioners and policy-makers, in fact, tend to automatically associate behavioral experiments with RCTs.
+There is an important initial conceptual distinction between behavioral experiments in health and RCTs.
+Many health practitioners and policymakers, in fact, tend to automatically associate behavioral experiments with RCTs.

 In the health policy debate, the term RCT is sometimes used to denote large-scale field experiments conducted with entire organizations (e.g., hospitals, villages) without necessarily allowing the stakeholders in those organizations to explicitly express their views or their consent to the proposed manipulations.
-This is a major conceptual and practical difference with respect to proper RCTs in medicine or pharmacology, where subjects are always explicitly asked to give informed consent prior to take part into RCTs, and allowed to drop out with important ethical, political, and logistical implications.
+This is a major conceptual and practical difference with respect to proper RCTs in medicine or pharmacology, where subjects are always explicitly asked to give informed consent prior to taking part in RCT, and are allowed to drop out, with important ethical, political, and logistical implications.
 The term RCT is therefore conceptually inappropriate and practically misleading in a health economics, policy, and management context, since it conveys the false impression that subjects have been made aware of being part of an experiment and have been consulted and given their consent to it, when actually this may not be the case.

 Moreover, even in the above narrow and inappropriate connotation, RCTs are only one specific type of experiment, namely field experiments.
 As mentioned, however, behavioral experiments in health purportedly cover the entire spectrum of experiments from the lab to the field.
-Harrison and List (2004) proposed an influential taxonomy of experiments along the lab-field spectrum that illustrates the diversity of experiments: (i) conventional lab experiments involve student subjects, abstract framing, a lab context, and a set of imposed rules; (ii) artefactual field experiments depart from conventional lab experiments in that they involve non-student samples; (iii) framed field experiments add to artefactual field experiments a field context in the commodity, stakes, task, or information; and, finally, (iv) natural field experiments depart from framed field experiments in that subjects undertake the tasks in their natural environment, and subjects do not know that they take part into an experiment.
+Harrison and List (2004) proposed an influential taxonomy of experiments along the lab-field spectrum that illustrates the diversity of experiments: (i) conventional lab experiments involve student subjects, abstract framing, a lab context, and a set of imposed rules; (ii) artefactual field experiments depart from conventional lab experiments in that they involve nonstudent samples; (iii) framed field experiments add to artefactual field experiments a field context in the commodity, stakes, task, or information; and, finally, (iv) natural field experiments depart from framed field experiments in that subjects undertake the tasks in their natural environment and subjects do not know that they are taking part in an experiment.

 The main idea behind natural field experiments is equivalent to von Heisenberg’s “uncertainty principle” in physics: the mere act of observation and measurement necessarily alters, to some extent, what is being observed and measured.
 In key areas for health economics, for example, there may be potential experimenter demand effects, where participants change behavior due to cues about what represents “appropriate” behavior for the experimenter (Levitt & List, 2007), for example, when deciding on provision of medical services; Hawthorne effects, where simply knowing they are part of a study makes participants feel important and improves their effort and performance (Levitt & List, 2011); and John Henry effects, where participants who perceive that they are in the control group exert greater effort because they treat the experiment like a competitive contest and they want to overcome the disadvantage of being in the control group (Cook & Campbell, 1979).